shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 [move census mini-arc here]

+Ersatzica and Mudrich arrive at the mess hall, where Wryonin and Lemilay were talking with Mother.
+Or rather, listening to her lecture them about something.

+“Ersatzica, how good of you to join us.”

+“Where were you?
+I howled like three times for you.”
+Wryonin growled.

+“I was busy.”

+“With what?”

+“My pups,” Mother said.
+“It is time to start the meeting.”

+They all sat up straight and paid attention.

+“As you know, the cats have recently advanced to the river.
+Any day now, they may have the courage to cross and attempt to invade our village.”
+She sighed.
+“It has come to my attention that I may have been neglecting you, my pups.”

+Lemilay raised her chin in agreement.

+Mother gave a quick glare, but continued, “With your training as chieflings.
+One day, one of you will take my place as chief of the wolf village.
+When that day comes, you must have the skills and wisdom to do so.”

+“I already do.”
+Lemilay whispered.

+Mother growled.
+“To that end, I will assign you a series of tasks.
+Whoever completes them the best, I will appoint them as chief-lo and will train them to take my place.”

+Lemilay smiled smugly, looking down on her siblings.

+“The first task is to do a census.
+This must be completed by the end of the day.”

+“What’s a census?”
+Mudrich asked.

+Lemilay chuckled.
+“It’s a survey, muddling.”

+Mudrich grumbled.

+“Mudrich, my pup, just count everyone in the village, and then tell me what number you counted.”

+“That’s it?
+That’s easy!”

+“I would hope so.”
+Lemilay chuckled.

+Awoomoon growled at Lemilay.

+She stopped chuckling, but still held her chin high.

+“Lemilay, you have until the end of your shift today.
+Everyone else, you have until bedtime.”

+Lemilay scoffed.
+“You mean I have to survey the village and do my usual job?”

+“I would hope it’d be easy for you?”

+“Fine.”
+Lemilay grumbled.
+“This just means I’ll get it done first.”

+“Good.
+Any questions?”

+Wryonin raised his hand.
+“Do you want us to count the traders currently at the bear farms and the—”

+“No, they’re not currently in the village.”

+“What about the hunters who are just gone for a few hours?”

+“No, they’re not currently in the village.”

+“Ok, so what if I count, then they come back.
+Should I count them then?”

+“Wryonin, just do your best.
+Ok, my pups, duty calls.
+I love you all.
+See you at bedtime.”

+AWOOOOO!
+They all howled in unison.

 # Chapter 3 – The Boots of Pantrinome

 The next day, Lemilay and Wryonin went to do their jobs, leaving Mudrich and Ersatzica to fetch Nephalie.